For 4th time, Hariri is back as PM in crisis-hit Lebanon

 The French initiative first resulted in the naming of Mustapha Adib, a technocrat backed by Hariri, as prime minister-designate.
 But Adib stepped down a month later, after failing to form a government of specialists because Shiite political groups insisted on naming the sect’s ministers.

 Hariri has since re-emerged as the only contender.
+The son of assassinated former Prime Minister Rafik Hariri, he took over his slain father’s mantle in 2005 and enjoys good relations with the West.
 He secured 65 votes out of 120 lawmakers polled on Thursday by Aoun amid sharp divisions over the shape of the future Cabinet.

 The powerful Shiite militant group Hezbollah supports Hariri’s designation but refrained from voting for him to avoid appearing to be breaking ranks with its ally, Aoun’s party.
 Hariri got backing from the other Shiite group, Amal, as well as a small Christian party and independents.

-“This designation will be marred with weakness and insufficient representation,” said Gebran Bassil, the head of Aoun’s party.
-He said his bloc expected Hariri to form a government that represents political parties, even if it included technocrats.
+Gebran Bassil, the head of Aoun’s party, said his bloc expected Hariri to form a government that represents political parties, even if it included technocrats.

 In a speech on the eve of the consultations, Aoun signaled he would not stop Hariri from being named prime minister but indicated he wants a bigger role in government formation.
 Most observers expect a rocky process.